 The northwestern coast of Michigan's Lower Peninsula is the setting for a beautiful six day cycling vacation in August.
 Brilliant aquamarine waters of Lake Michigan dramatically frame miles of back roads in the “land of many little bays.”
 This tour begins and ends in the self-proclaimed “Cherry Capital of the World,” vibrant Traverse City, MI.
-Tour highlights include 2 nights of in-town lakefront lodging in Traverse City, biking along the miles of paved path in the one-of-a-kind national park, Sleeping Bear Dunes, visits to the bustling and charming summer resort towns of Petoskey, Harbor Springs, Charlevoix and Boyne City, as well as an optional visit to Michigan’s crown jewel: bike and horse carriage friendly Mackinac Island.
+Tour highlights include Sleeping Bear Dunes National Lakeshore and an optional visit to Michigan’s crown jewel: bike-friendly Mackinac Island.

 After a brief orientation meeting and light lunch, we will start our week of pedaling!
 Our first day of bicycling takes us along the quiet agrarian back roads of the Old Mission Peninsula with numerous cherry orchards, vineyards and hops farms dotting the landscape.
 A longtime locals’ favorite ride, we bike north along the shoreline of this skinny spit of land that partially bisects Grand Traverse Bay.
 We stop briefly at the peninsula’s northernmost point for a visit to the Mission Point Lighthouse dating back to 1870.
 Our ridge top ride returning to Traverse City provides awesome views of both Grand Traverse Bay and Little Traverse Bay.
 Stop along the way for a taste of local wine or craft beer, or simply wait until the end of the ride to sample Michigan’s booming craft beer industry at one of the 16 micro-brewery locations within walking distance of our hotel.